 The quickest way to reimbursement is a clean claim.
 As payers cover more and more mental health diagnoses for patients, medical billing for behavioral health is pushing for more providers to accept insurance at their practice.
 A quality software designed with medical billing for behavioral health in mind offers tools to keep your claims clean, verify coverage before services are provided, and enable your practice to receive quick payments from payers.

-As mental health practices tend to be smaller in staff, outsourcing medical billing for behavioral health might be the right move for your practice.
+As mental health practices tend to be smaller in staff, outsourcing medical billing for psychiatry and behavioral health might be the right move for your practice.

 1) Coding Experts